DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     *DCC Bridge Panel in the Manual Gearbox UI*

 Export Path:
     * Set the path as desired.
-Leaving it blank will export the file as "Launch_Control_Export.FORMAT" relative to the saved .blend file.
+Leaving it blank will export the file as "*vehicle_name*.FORMAT" relative to the saved .blend file.

 File Format:
     * Export to Alembic, FBX, USD, glTF, UE5 Skeletal Mesh (FBX), Datasmith or a Baked Blend File